-J-Law’s detractors dismiss her as pulling faces, but she is conveying emotion in a way that doesn’t involve looking incoherent e.g. cheek-sucking, cheek-bloating, etc. This is one of the few photos where she’s face-pulling.
+J-Law’s detractors dismiss her as pulling faces, but she is conveying emotion in a way that doesn’t involve looking incoherent e.g. cheek-sucking, cheek-bloating, etc. This is one of the few photos where she’s actually face-pulling.
 The opposite to Jim Carrey is John Cusack*, so the opposite to her is Ellen Page.
 There are other people who give Jen distinction for reasons which could be easily applied to a lot of actresses.
 Below are the images which have names of the 45 emotions that she can facially convey.

 To conclude, here is a quotation from a guy on the comment section of this video (i.e. featuring her singing Cher’s Believe on Conan O’Brien’s show):

 The reason that I personally find Jennifer Lawrence so appealing is not just because of her looks (yes, she has attractive physical features), but also her sense of humor is amazing.
 I love the fact that she doesn’t take herself too seriously, and repeatedly points out in interviews that she’s just an actress whose job in reality is actually not that serious.
 She doesn’t act like she’s some sort of world saviour like some Hollywood celebs think themselves to be.

 That sort of humility/social awareness from Lawrence is something that very few A-list actresses ever show.
 She really does seem like a down-to-earth chick who you’d want to have a beer with, and the fact that she’s not a fan of social media (no Twitter, Instagram, etc.) is an added plus as well.
 I’m so sick of seeing arrogant self-obsessed celebs who act like every picture they take or everything that comes out of their mouth has some sort of deep profound meaning like their lives and opinions hold more validity than non-famous folk.

 * He auditioned for Man on the Moon, but lost to Carrey.